Basic Auto Repair Safety

 Use the right tool for the job.
 Don't take shortcuts in an attempt to save time.
 For example, use insulated tools for electrical work.
 Abide by all warnings on tools, equipment, and materials.

 Don't smoke.
 Gasoline, oils, and many other substances used in auto repair are highly flammable.
-Always follow the precautions for fire safety and .
+Always follow the precautions for fire safety and chemicals and fluids safety.

 Pre-work site checks